-This tandem project will address the described research gap by assembling a brief overview of the existing data sets and indicators commonly used to measure female entrepreneurship and by analysing their limitations.
-To tackle this issue, the project aims to analyse data on female entrepreneurship in Germany, Tunisia, Saudi Arabia, Oman and Qatar as well as to acquire new data through content analysis of relevant archival documents, survey instruments and interviews, generating new insights into female entrepreneurship.
-The goal is to identify the barriers and constraints female entrepreneurs face, while also learning about best practice examples and role models for how to address these barriers to improve women’s entrepreneurial activity and boost women entrepreneur’s outcomes.
-AGYA alumna Dr. Olfa Khelifi and AGYA member Dr. Luise Fischer are purposely comparing countries in Northern Africa and the Arab peninsula, as they provide differences in economic performance and the socio-cultural role of women.
-Together, they plan to identify success stories of female entrepreneurs and gaps in existing evidence to suggest avenues for future research and to provide recommendations for female entrepreneurship education.
+This tandem project has addressed the described research gap by assembling a brief overview of the existing data sets and indicators commonly used to measure female entrepreneurship and by analysing their limitations.
+To tackle this issue, the project partners analysed data on female entrepreneurship in Germany, Tunisia, Saudi Arabia, Oman and Qatar.
+Together, they have acquired new data through content analysis of relevant archival documents, survey instruments and interviews, generating new insights into female entrepreneurship.
+Within the project, they have identified the barriers and constraints female entrepreneurs face, while also learning about best practice examples and role models for how to address these barriers to improve women’s entrepreneurial activity and boost women entrepreneur’s outcomes.
+AGYA alumna Dr. Olfa Khelifi and AGYA member Dr. Luise Fischer have purposely compared countries in Northern Africa and the Arab peninsula, as they provide differences in economic performance and the socio-cultural role of women.
+In this vein, they have identified success stories of female entrepreneurs and gaps in existing evidence that suggest avenues for future research and provide recommendations for female entrepreneurship education.

 - Disciplines Involved